Monday, May 27, 2013

 This was a common sight on triple-equipped bicycles in the 90's and early 2000's.

 Chain suck is something that has plagued triple drivetrains from day one.
-Partly because of the stresses and tight chain angles of a gear shift between two sprockets of very different sizes, and partly of the excessive wear on the middle chain due to its use for almost 90% of the bike's mileage.
+Partly because of the stresses and tight chain angles of a gear shift between two sprockets of very different sizes, and partly of the excessive wear on the middle chain ring due to its use for almost 90% of the bike's mileage.
 On a typical double the chainrings get used more evenly by the rider, increasing the life of expensive chainrings and helping prevent incidents like the one pictured above.

 This is why double cranksets are awesome: They are simplifying the bicycle's drivetrain and your climbing gears are still getting easier.
 It turns out that bicycle engineers know what they're doing.